-One of the most frequently asked questions that I receive is “What’s the difference between a nutritionist and a dietitian?”
+One of the top questions I’m asked is, “What’s the difference between a nutritionist and a dietitian?”

-Before answering this question it is important to note that all Registered Dietitian’s are nutritionists, but not all nutritionists are Registered Dietitians.
+Before answering this question in more detail it is important to note that all Registered Dietitian’s are nutritionists, but not all nutritionists are Registered Dietitians.

-A Registered Dietitian (noted by the letters RD or RDN for registered dietitian nutritionist (note: both RD and RDN are used by dietitians) is a title that indicates that someone has met the following professional requirements in order to be considered an expert in the field of nutrition:
+A Registered Dietitian, noted by RD after one’s name, or RDN for registered dietitian nutritionist (note: both RD and RDN are used by dietitians) is a title that indicates that an individual has met the following professional requirements in order to be considered an expert in the field of nutrition:

-1) Completion of a a four-year college degree from an accredited program that includes specific course requirements covering a variety of subjects, including food and nutrition sciences, biochemistry, anatomy, physiology, chemistry, foodservice systems, business, pharmacology, culinary arts, behavioral social sciences
+1) Completion of a minimum of a four-year college degree from an accredited program that includes specific course requirements covering a variety of subjects, including food and nutrition sciences, biochemistry, physiology, microbiology, anatomy, chemistry, foodservice systems, business, pharmacology, culinary arts, behavioral social sciences

-3) Successful passage of a national examination administered by the Commission on Dietetic Registration (CDR).
-For more information regarding the examination refer to CDR’s Website at www.cdrnet.org.
+3) Passed a national examination administered by the Commission on Dietetic Registration (CDR).
+For more information regarding the examination, refer to CDR’s Website at www.cdrnet.org.

-Also, It’s important to note that what works for one person may be totally inappropriate, ineffective, or dangerous for another person.
-This is why formal training and proper credentials are crucial.
+It’s important to note that what works for one person may be totally inappropriate, not effective, or even dangerous for another person.
+This is why formal training and credentials are so important.

-Bottom line: Always do your research.
+Bottom line: do your research.
 Before you seek out help from any health professional’s hands, including a nutrition professional, be sure you feel confident in his or her qualifications and experience.